 Collaborating with Action in Africa in Tanzania

-In January 2025, Action in Africa, a UK-based charity that supports disadvantaged children and women in local community projects in northern Tanzania, contacted the World Villages team to see if we could help two young women from their community in Nyaishozi, Tanzania.
+In January 2025, Action in Africa, a UK-based charity that supports disadvantaged children and women in local community projects in northern Tanzania, contacted the World Villages team to seek help for two young women from their community in Nyaishozi, Tanzania.

 two women in Kiluvya Training Centre Tanzania stand holding bags